Martin Marietta to buy HeidelbergCement's western U.S. assets for $2.3 bln - Up News Info

 Article content

-Construction materials supplier Martin Marietta Materials Inc said on Monday it will buy Germany-based HeidelbergCement AG’s assets in California and Arizona for $2.3 billion in cash.
+Construction materials supplier Martin Marietta Materials Inc said on Monday it will buy HeidelbergCement AG’s assets in California and Arizona for $2.3 billion.

+The all-cash deal seeks to capitalize on state infrastructure investments and private-sector growth in the two U.S. states.

 The Raleigh, North Carolina-based company said it entered an agreement with HeidelbergCement’s U.S. affiliate, Lehigh Hanson Inc, to buy assets including 17 active aggregates quarries and two cement plants.